tripox/packer-templates/README.md

     $ packer build -only=vmware-iso template.json
     $ packer build -only=parallels-iso template.json

-Parallel builds can be run on 0.6.0 or latest packer version.
+VMWare requires VMware OVF Tool installed.
+Simply create a VM using VMWare GUI.

-    $ packer build -parallel=true template.json
+Parallel builds can be run on 0.6.0 or latest packer version and requires Parallels Virtualization SDK installed.

 # Credit